-This report is intended solely for the information and use of management, Board of Directors, the audit committee, others within the entity, federal awarding agencies and pass-through entities.
+We intend this report solely for the information and use of the audit committee, management, the Board of Directors, others within the entity and federal awarding agencies.
 It is not intended for anyone other than these specified parties.

-Charles Havind Association
+Charles Having Association